Content code

 Corps

-During the 1960s, the Quebec government became one of the largest employers.
+During the 1960s, the Quebec government became one of the largest employers in the province.
 The province’s economic growth relied heavily on government investment.
 Lesage created numerous governmental departments and Crown corporations, and committed to nationalizing the exploitation of hydroelectric power.

 Creation of Governmental Departments